 - 9.5 Many important species are protected under legislation and regulations but often habitats are not.
 This policy recognises the importance of preserving and enhancing habitats to ensure that wider biodiversity is protected. - 9.6 "Warwick Road Lands" is a designated Local Wildlife Site and "Bridgetown Woodland and Meadow" is currently being considered for designation as a Local Wildlife Site.
 This designation only carries a duty of care and has no statutory element attached to it.
-This Plan seeks to enhance the degree of protection over these important sites by designating Bridgetown Woodland and Meadows as a Local Nature Reserve a designation which does carry some statutory protection and supporting the future designation of Local Wildlife Sites, such as Warwick Road Lands, as Local Nature Reserves.
-The designation of sites as Local Nature Reserves is fundamental to achieving this objective.
+This Plan seeks to enhance the degree of protection over these important sites by designating Bridgetown Woodland and Meadows as a Local Nature Reserve a designation which does carry some statutory protection.